 A Clinical Massage Therapist is there to help bring the most out of you, so that you can bring the most out of yourself.
 Our aim in most situations is to help resolve an issue, then give you the tools to minimise the chances of its recurrence.

-So when we talk about muscular imbalance, about tightness, about posture, the hands-on massage will help directly with relaxing tissues and dissipating any adhesions and stuckness, but you and your body will then do so much more.
+So when we talk about muscular imbalance, about tightness, about posture, the hands-on soft tissue therapy will help directly with relaxing tissues and dissipating any adhesions and stuckness, but you and your body will then do so much more.
 Manual therapy will raise your level of internal awareness of what is happening inside your body, so that after the session, you can explore and experience more fully how your body is working.

 Having looked at how you go about your daily practice and work, we will identify any subtle changes to your positioning and movement that would help relieve unnecessary tensions and that would ensure you play safe to avoid future injury.

 And there is more.
 Imbalance is often the result of strength and tightness on one side combined with weakness and fatigue on the other side (the antagonist muscles).
 If this is the case, we will identify targeted exercises to help strengthen the weaker side, including light-touch exercise tools where needed, and strategic stretches for the tighter side.
 We will look carefully at how these exercises and stretches can be built into your daily routine, and I will provide support in between sessions to encourage you to keep up the exercises, if you would like this.

 Please be assured, what we will not do is try to fundamentally alter how you do your job or how you play.
 This is where you and your tutors and coaches are the experts.
-The Massage Therapist will simply work with you to enable a smoother, pain-free flow to whatever it is that you already do so well.
+The Soft Tissue Therapist will simply work with you to enable a smoother, pain-free flow to whatever it is that you already do so well.

 Frequently Asked Questions

-Could massage therapy and bodywork help you perform at your best?
+Could Soft Tissue Therapy and bodywork help you perform at your best?

 We will run through the issues you are facing, offer as much advice as possible, and discuss potential next steps.